 Except as noted below, gain or loss recognized by a unitholder, other than a "dealer" in units, on the sale or exchange of a unit held for more than one year will generally be taxable as capital gain or loss.
-Capital gain recognized by an individual on the sale of units held more than 12 months will generally be taxed at a maximum rate of 20%.
+Capital gain recognized by an individual on the sale of units held more than 12 months will generally be taxed at a maximum rate of 15% if the disposition takes place after May 5, 2003 and before January 1, 2009.
 A portion of this gain or loss, which will likely be substantial, however, will be separately computed and taxed as ordinary income or loss under Section 751 of the Internal Revenue Code to the extent attributable to Section 751 Assets.
 Ordinary income attributable to Section 751 Assets may exceed net taxable gain realized upon the sale of a unit and may be recognized even if there is a net taxable loss realized on the sale of a unit.
 Thus, a unitholder may recognize both ordinary income and a capital loss upon a sale of units.
 Net capital loss may offset capital gains and no more than \$3,000 of ordinary income, in the case of individuals, and may only be used to offset capital gain in the case of corporations.